-Phoenix slip and fall lawyers representing injury victims throughout Arizona, including Tucson, Yuma, Glendale, Chandler and surrounding areas.
+Phoenix slip & fall lawyers representing injury victims throughout Arizona, including Tucson, Yuma, Glendale, Chandler, and surrounding areas.

 Do you have questions about filing a slip and fall lawsuit in Arizona?
 At Wattel & York, our Phoenix premises liability attorneys are available to review your case at no charge and advise you on your legal options for pursuing recourse against any and all parties liable for your injuries or losses.

 The phrase “slip and fall” describes a personal injury case in which a person slips, falls, and becomes injured as the result of a hazardous condition on someone else’s property.
 Conditions can exist or arise either outside or inside a building or other structure, posing a risk.
 Inside a building, conditions such as wet floors, torn carpeting, or narrow stairs can cause a person to slip and hurt him or herself.